 Designated Q-REMIC Interests Account.
 The Indenture will require that the Custodian cause to be established, on or before the Closing Date, the "Designated Q-REMIC Interests Account" in the name of the Issuer and subject to the lien of the Indenture Trustee on behalf of the Secured Parties under the Indenture.
-On the Closing Date, the Custodian will credit the Designated Q-REMIC Interests and the Legacy X-IO Interest to the Designated Q-REMIC Interests Account in accordance with the Indenture and the Securities Account Control Agreement.
+On the Closing Date, the Custodian will credit the Designated Q-REMIC Interests and the Legacy X-IO Interest to the Designated Q-REMIC Interests Account Control Agreement.